 Parco delle Terme – A great green oasis perfect for some relaxing time, walking and jogging, this is also where is the Grand Hotel Imperial, today luxury hotel but former summer residence of the Hapsburg.

-Levico Thermal Baths – After the discovery of its curative arsenic-rich waters, Levico is a favourite destination for wellness holidays in Trentino.
+Levico Thermal Baths – After the discovery of its curative arsenic-rich waters, Levico is a favorite destination for wellness holidays in Trentino.

 Best hotels in Levico